vercel/pkg/lib/README.md

 process.pkg.defaultEntrypoint  | undefined           | /snapshot/project/app.js   |
 require.main.filename          | /project/app.js     | /snapshot/project/app.js   |

-Hence in order to make use of the file collected at packaging time (pick up own JS plugin or serve an asset) you should take `__filename`, `__dirname`, `process.pkg.defaultEntrypoint` or `require.main.filename` as a base for your path calculations.
+Hence, in order to make use of the file collected at packaging time (make use of own JS file or serve an asset) you should take `__filename`, `__dirname`, `process.pkg.defaultEntrypoint` or `require.main.filename` as a base for your path calculations.
 One way is just `require` or `require.resolve` because they use